kmzbrnoI/uLI-master-fw/README.md

 ### Status LED (yellow)
 - 2 blinks = normal operations

+## `RACK_ENABLE`

+When code is compiled with `RACK_ENABLE` defined, uLI-master will periodically ask devices to respond via *Request for Acknowledgement* command. uLI-mastter uses this command to keep list of active XpressNET devices.
+Changes in active devices list are reported to PC, see protocol.

+Without this macro, this feature is disabled.

 ## Protocols

  * On XpressNET side, Master uses standard XpressNET protocol.